paigewil/capstone/capstone_report.md

     -   Some suggestions include; the contraband that was found, car descriptors, and more specific violation information.
     -   Once the data is collected, more visual analysis and algorithm testing can be done to try and uncover causation, by creating a better performing model.
 2. Create training programs
     -   Collecting more data might not be an immediately feasible task for every police department.
-One way to find the root of some of the demographic discrepancies uncovered in the visual analysis section is to change police behavior through training programs.
+One way to find the root of some of the demographic discrepancies uncovered in the visual analysis section is to attempt to change police behavior through training programs.
 If, after the training, the outcomes are the same, police behavior might not have been the problem.
-If outcomes do change, maybe it was.
-3. Create outreach programs
+3. Create outreach programs and collect subjective data
     -   While we cannot yet determine the cause of different arrest likelihoods amongst different demographic groups, the disparity exists and is likely felt by many of the communities.
 No amount of objective data collected can show personal experiences.
 Anecdotal evidence is an important part of understanding community feelings towards police officers.
 Creating outreach programs to foster positive relationships and share experiences is a powerful way to address the impact of those disparities and an important part of police being able to do their jobs well.
+Additionally, collecting data on the anecdotal evidence via surveys, interviews, or some other method, could be a great way to gain a more holistic understanding of the currently available data.

 ### Appendix